kurtkanaskie/accelerator-ci-maven/currency-v1/README.md

 #### Merge to Master
 ##### Pull Request
-* Go to repo and create pull request from feature/jira1 to master
+* Go to repo and create pull request from branch: master <... compare: feature/jira1
 * Comment on pull request
 * Do the merge pull request "Create a merge commit" or use command line